CAD

 My Linux CAD Workstation

 As noted previously, your mydata directory is your persistent storage on CMC cloud.
-For your convenience, there is a folder shortcut placed on the desktop of your secure instance.
-Also, in a terminal you can access mydata from your home directory, as shown in Figure 15, using:
+In a terminal, you can access mydata from your home directory, as shown in Figure 15, using:

 Uploading and Downloading Files